All techniques in Jiu-Jitsu are combinations of frames, levers, wedges, clamps, hooks, and posts.

 - For legs: Hip, knee, ankle.

 Generally speaking, to control an arm or a leg effectively you need to have control of at least two of these three joints.
+You will be able to generate more leverage by accessing the end of the lever.
+See: 3 Joint Rule.

 When no one has a clear advantage: Lever control is especially important because the first person to secure a dominant lever will usually control the fight.
 See: Grips Dictate Position.